Lars BERGLUND / Liangbing HU

 strength and thus, can easily replace the hazardous material for

-potential to bring about a paradigm shift in the field of design
+the potential to bring about a paradigm shift in the field of

-named lignin is removed chemically.
-Lignin is present in all
+substance named lignin is removed chemically.
+Lignin is present

-vascular plants and imparts a yellowish color to the wood.
-The
+in all vascular plants and imparts a yellowish color to the

-paper manufacturing industry employs the same process to remove
+wood.
+The paper manufacturing industry employs the same process

-lignin and produce pulp.
-The process strips wood of all its
+to remove lignin and produce pulp.
+The process strips wood

 Next, the wood channels are injected with an epoxy to strengthen